 Usually written by technical writers or product designers, its purpose is to inform users and help them solve any problems pertaining to the product.
 As a vital component of product distribution, the quality of your manual can heavily impact the overall customer experience, which is why you want to get it right!

-In this article, I’ll share tips on how to write a user manual that conveys information to your customers clearly, and show you how you can organize it the writing process in Zenkit.
+In this article, I’ll share tips on how to write a user manual that conveys information to your customers clearly, and show you how you can organize the writing process in Zenkit.

 Tips for writing a user manual